techworld-uk2/test/README.md

     sourceFilePath = "C:\Path\To\Source\Workbook.xlsx" ' Replace with the actual path
     destFilePath = "C:\Path\To\Destination\Workbook.xlsx" ' Replace with the actual path

-    ' Set the sheet names and mapping range
+    ' Set the sheet names
     Dim sourceSheetName As String
     Dim destSheetName As String
-    sourceSheetName = "SourceSheet" ' Replace with the actual source sheet name destSheetName = "DestinationSheet" ' Replace with the actual destination sheet name Set mappingRange = Workbooks("MappingWorkbook.xlsx").Worksheets("MappingSheet").Range("A1:B10") ' Replace with the actual mapping range
+    sourceSheetName = "SourceSheet" ' Replace with the actual source sheet name destSheetName = "DestinationSheet" ' Replace with the actual destination sheet name

     ' Open both workbooks
     Set sourceWorkbook = Workbooks.Open(sourceFilePath)